 There is no prescribed drying time, no set number of layers; regardless of the desired finish, from ultra matte to high gloss, the lacquer is applied and polished until it's perfect.

-Lacquer is a delicate material and may be scratched or marred.
-Clean only with a very soft, damp cloth (paper towels are too abrasive).
-If scratches appear, Turtle Wax or similar car wax may be gently applied to the lacquer to restore the finish.
+Handmade lacquer is a delicate material and may be scratched or marred.
+Clean only with a very soft, damp cloth (paper towels can be too abrasive).
+If scratches appear, Turtle Wax or similar car wax may be gently applied to restore the finish.